 A main emphasis of our theoretical research is on the theory of quantum systems with many degrees of freedom, particularly in the condensed matter context, concerning their static properties, their efficient numerical simulation, as well as their quantum dynamics in non-equilibrium.

-Characteristic for our work is to be guided by the rigor of mathematical physics, but at the same time be pragmatically and physically motivated, which often leads to collaborations with experimentalists.
+Characteristic for our work is to be guided by the rigor of mathematical physics, but at the same time to be pragmatically and physically motivated, which often leads to collaborations with experimentalists.

-Non-equilibrium dynamics of quantum many-body systems
+Non-equilibrium dynamics of strongly correlated quantum many-body systems